brokiem/BedrockReplay/README.md

 A Minecraft: Bedrock Edition proxy replay system that allows players to record and replay their gameplay.
 However, the project is still in development.
 If you find any bugs, please report them [here](https://github.com/brokiem/BedrockReplay/issues)

-## Description
-BedrockReplay is a replay system for Minecraft: Bedrock Edition that allows players to record and replay their gameplay.
-With Minecraft: Java Edition viewer support (SOON).

 ## Features
 - Record and replay gameplay on Minecraft: Bedrock Edition
-- Export replays to Minecraft: Java Edition viewer (SOON)
 - Customizable replay settings, including playback speed and camera mode
 - Share replays with friends and the Minecraft community